My current work (no pun intended, but I'll take it anyway)

 These nine degrees of freedom correspond to dissipative processes.

-One option is to set all these equal to zero; this leads to a (very
+One option is to set all of these equal to zero; this leads to a (very

 The 14-moment method provides a means to instead derive evolution